TopeOlafisoye/Unity-3D-Big-Data-Visualisation/README.md

 These should go below the existing variables, but before the Start() function:

-1
-2
-3
-4
-5
-6
-7
-8
-9
-// Indices for columns to be assigned public int columnX = 0;
+//Indices for columns to be assigned public int columnX = 0;
  public int columnY = 1;
  public int columnZ = 2;